Taiwan president says U.S. visits reinforce island's determination to defend itself | Law-Order

 Meeting at the presidential office, Tsai praised the visits.
 "In recent times, many public figures from a broad spectrum of U.S. society have visited Taiwan.
 These warm acts of kindness and firm demonstrations of support have reinforced Taiwan's determination to defend itself," she said, in remarks carried live on Tsai's social media pages.

-"It is important indeed that freedom-loving nations support Taiwan as they seek to preserve their independence and their freedom," she said.
+Blackburn later told reporters on a call that Taiwan was looking for more foreign military sales (FMS) from the United States.
+"They are definitely looking for more," Blackburn said.
+"And when it comes to the FMS sales, they feel like this is moving much too slowly.
+The pace needs to pick up on that."

+Since 2017, U.S. presidents have approved more than $18 billion in arms sales to Taiwan, the largest portion of that coming in the second half of the Trump administration.
+But new approvals have slowed under President Joe Biden, amid delivery backlogs, supply chain bottlenecks, and reports of disagreement between Washington and Taipei over what defence items the island needs.
 Tsai said fellow democracies must work together to ensure more secure and resilient supply chains, and that she was "delighted" to see Taiwanese semiconductor companies investing in the United States.

 "We also look forward to working with the United States to strengthen cooperation on semiconductors and other high-tech sectors and jointly respond to the economic challenges of the post-pandemic era."
 Taiwan is a major producer of chips, tight supplies of which have hit supply chains globally.